We regularly test the levels of radon to ensure that the student housing's indoor air maintains good quality.

 Why are we testing?

-We are testing the levels of radon in our housing due to a parliamentary decision, that applies to all property owners in Sweden.
+We are testing the levels of radon in our student housing due to a parliamentary decision, that applies to all property owners in Sweden.
 At the same time, we want to ensure that indoor air in our student housing is of good quality.

 We will be testing all housing areas.
 Although not every single housing, but a certain percentage selected randomly.